 If it’s been a while since you’ve gone through a fall home maintenance checklist, now may be the time.
 Here are just a few items to look for during your routine and regular maintenance.

 An inspection of your home’s exterior can reveal some important weak points that may need to be addressed.
-An inspection of your home’s exterior can reveal some important weak points that you may want to address.
 From your roof to the foundations, we recommend a thorough inspection from the top down.
 Here are a few exterior components to inspect to look for potential problem spots on your home.

 Once all the beautiful autumn leaves have fallen, cleaning gutters and downspouts is an important project to complete.
 Flushing these with water after removing debris can prevent ice from accumulating and the gutters themselves from needing repairs.